Prospect Park swears in first female police officer in department's history

 Cummings' great-grandfather was the mayor of Prospect Park, so service is in her blood.

-"My great-grandfather was the mayor... so, it kind of always pulled me here.
-Now, I'm happy to be the first full-time police officer," added Cummings.
+"My great-grandfather was the mayor...it kind of always pulled me here.
+Now, I'm happy to be the first full-time police officer," she said.